Consensys/doctools.action-builder/tests/docs/api/api.md

   - toc
   - navigation
 spec:
-  url: specs/Petstore.json
+  url: api/specs/Petstore.json
 ---

-# API Pestore
+# API Petstore

 ## How to use it